aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 ```
 EUREKA!
 I'm in.

+IMPORTANT NOTE HERE: when using ssh to connect to your EC2 Instance the first argument is the name of the key pair file and the second argument is the public dns or endpoint of the EC2 Instance.
+The first time I tried to connect I got an error message saying that permissions for my key pair file were too open.
+If this happens to you [here is a short but elegant post on how to fix that issue](https://99robots.com/how-to-fix-permission-error-ssh-amazon-ec2-instance/).

 ## 5. Connect the EC2 Instance to the RDS Database

 ### 5.1.
 Make sure a MySQL Client is available

 In order to connect to the database, I will need to have a MySQL Client installed on the EC2 instance.
-I have already installed the MySQL client on my EC2 Instance, a fact I can verify by executing:
+I'm cheating a little as I have already installed the MySQL client on my EC2 Instance, a fact I can verify by executing:

 ```console
 ubuntu@ip-192-168-2-247:~$ whereis mysql